Manage GCP Compute Image IAM Policies

 What's the difference between ImageIamPolicy, ImageIamBinding, and ImageIamMember?

 ImageIamPolicy is authoritative and replaces the entire IAM policy.
-ImageIamBinding is authoritative for a specific role, preserving other roles in the policy.
-ImageIamMember is non-authoritative, adding a single member to a role while preserving other members.
+ImageIamBinding is authoritative for a specific role, preserving other roles.
+ImageIamMember is non-authoritative, adding a single member while preserving other members for that role.

 Can I use ImageIamPolicy with ImageIamBinding or ImageIamMember?

-No, ImageIamPolicy cannot be used with ImageIamBinding or ImageIamMember because they will conflict over policy control.
+No, ImageIamPolicy cannot be used with ImageIamBinding or ImageIamMember as they will conflict over the policy.
+Choose one approach for managing your image’s IAM policy.

 Can I use ImageIamBinding and ImageIamMember together?